Skip to content

 Frequently Asked Questions About the Follicular Phase

-What does follicular phase mean in the menstrual cycle?
+What does "follicular phase" mean in the menstrual cycle?

 How long does the follicular phase usually last?

-What are the main follicular phase hormones?
+What hormones are active in the follicular phase?

 What are common follicular phase symptoms?

-How does the follicular phase affect fertility?
+How does stress affect the follicular phase?

 Can men benefit from understanding the follicular phase?